theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-yunio-with power-automate-and-the-ai-builder.md

 ---
-title: Integrating a yunIO Scenario with Power Automate and AI Builder
+title: Integrate yunIO with Power Automate and the AI Builder
 description: Integation scenario with yunIO and the AI Builder
 ---